 The move comes as consumer demand for plant-based food reaches an all-time high.
 A 2016 Nielsen Global Survey, for example, found 39% of American consumers look for plant-based foods when shopping.
 The plant-based food market is also valued at over $3.7 billion.
 With those figures in mind, the Mexican fast food chain could score big if it implemented its new additions to its entire U.S. footprint, especially since it's already a few steps ahead of competitors.

 While Qdoba and Del Taco have joined the plant-based food craze, the former has only 750 locations in North America — including Canada — and Del Taco only recently partnered with Beyond Meat to sell meatless chorizo tacos.
-Plant-based offerings are ramping up outside of the Mexican QSR space, however, with Burger King testing plant-based products at select stores.
+Plant-based offerings are ramping up outside of the Mexican QSR space, however, with Burger King rolling out its Impossible Whopper nationwide in August.
 The fast food giant's deal with Impossible Foods make it the largest restaurant chain to carry the Impossible Burger.

 For now, Taco Bell is staying competitive with its vegetarian-market strategy — even its mobile app has a "make it meatless" feature.
 To top that, its bean burrito has long been the QSR's second top-selling item, Taco Bell Chief Food Innovation Officer Liz Matthews told Skift Table.